Lolita (1962 film): Casting

+Mason got the part of Humbert Humbert when he withdrew from the play.

 The role of Clare Quilty was greatly expanded from that in the novel and Kubrick allowed Sellers to adopt a variety of disguises throughout the film.
 Early on in the film, Quilty appears as himself: a conceited, avant-garde playwright with a superior manner.
 Later he is an inquisitive policeman on the porch of the hotel, where Humbert and Lolita are staying.
-Next he is the intrusive Beardsley High School psychologist, Doctor Zempf, who lurks in Humbert's front room, to persuade him to give Lolita more freedom in her after-school activities.
-He is then seen as a photographer backstage at Lolita's play.
+Next he is the intrusive Beardsley High School psychologist, Doctor Zempf.
+He persuades Humbert to give Lolita more freedom in her after-school activities.
+He is seen as a photographer backstage at Lolita's play.
 Later in the film, he is an anonymous phone caller conducting a survey.

-Jill Haworth was asked to take the role of Lolita but she was under contract to Otto Preminger and he said "no".
-Hayley Mills was offered the role but her parents refused permission for her to do it.
-Joey Heatherton, Sandra Dee and Tuesday Weld also were potential candidates for the role.
+Jill Haworth was asked to take the role of Lolita but she was under contract to Otto Preminger and he said "no." Hayley Mills was offered the role but her parents refused permission.
+Joey Heatherton, Sandra Dee, and Tuesday Weld also were potential candidates for the role.

-Although Vladimir Nabokov originally thought that Sue Lyon was the right selection to play Lolita, years later Nabokov said that the ideal Lolita would have been Catherine Demongeot, a French actress who had played Zazie in Zazie in the Metro (1960), followed by only a few more films.
+Although Nabokov originally thought that Sue Lyon was the right selection to play Lolita, years later, Nabokov said that the ideal Lolita would have been Catherine Demongeot, a French actress four years younger than Lyon.

+Lyon's age

+Producer James Harris explained that 14-year-old Sue Lyon was cast because "we knew we must make [Lolita] a sex object [...] where everyone in the audience could understand why everyone would want to jump on her."
+Commentary from the time complained that Lyon was matronly at the age of 17.
+He also said, in a 2015 Film Comment interview, "We made sure when we cast her that she was a definite sex object, not something that could be interpreted as being perverted."

+Harris said that he and Kubrick, through casting, changed Nabokov's book as "we wanted it to come off as a love story and to feel very sympathetic with Humbert."